-Not until I read a passage ofs did I find out the Lord Jesus’ earnest intention of appearing to man.
-God says: “The resurrected Lord Jesus is the Lord Jesus that had initially spent thirty-three and a half years working among mankind.
-Although He had been nailed to the cross and experienced the valley of the shadow of death, and He had experienced resurrection, His every aspect had undergone no changes.
+It was not until later, when I read two passages of God’s words, that I came to understand the Lord Jesus’ kind and thoughtful intention in appearing to those people after His resurrection.
+God says: “The resurrected Lord Jesus is the Lord Jesus, who spent thirty-three and a half years working among mankind.
+Although He had been nailed to the cross and experienced the valley of the shadow of death, and though He had experienced resurrection, He had undergone no change in any aspect.
 Although He now had nail marks on His body, and although He had been resurrected and walked out from the grave, His disposition, His understanding of mankind, and His intentions toward mankind had not changed in the slightest.
-Also, He was telling people that He had come down off the cross, triumphed over sin, triumphed over hardships, and triumphed over death.
+Also, He was telling people that He had come down from the cross, triumphed over sin, overcome hardships, and triumphed over death.
 The nail marks were just the evidence of His victory over Satan, evidence of being a sin offering to successfully redeem all of mankind.
-He was telling people that He had already taken on mankind’s sins and He had completed His work of redemption.
-When He returned to see His disciples, He told them with His appearance: ‘I’m still alive, I still exist; today I am truly standing in front of you so that you can see and touch Me.
+He was telling people that He had already taken on mankind’s sins and that He had completed His work of redemption.
+When He returned to see His disciples, He told them this message by means of His appearance: ‘I am still alive, I still exist; today I am truly standing in front of you so that you can see and touch Me.
 I will always be with you.’ ”

-“After the Lord Jesus was resurrected, He appeared to the people He thought necessary, spoke with them, and made requirements of them, leaving behind His intentions, and His expectations of people.
-That is to say, as, it doesn’t matter if it was during His time in the flesh, or in the spiritual body after being nailed to the cross and being resurrected—His concern for mankind and requirements of people did not change.
-He was concerned about these disciples before He was up on the cross; in His heart, He was clear on the state of every single person, He understood every person’s deficiency, and of course His understanding of every person was the same after He had died, resurrected, and become a spiritual body as it was when He was in the flesh.
-He knew that people weren’t entirely certain of His identity as Christ, but during His time in the flesh He did not make strict demands of people.
-But after He had been resurrected He appeared to them, and He made them absolutely certain that the Lord Jesus had come from God, that He was God incarnate, and He used the fact of His appearance and His resurrection as the greatest vision and motivation for mankind’s lifelong pursuit.
-His resurrection from death not only strengthened all those who followed Him, but also thoroughly put His work of the Age of Grace into effect among mankind, and thus the of the Lord Jesus’ salvation in the Age of Grace gradually spread to every corner of humanity.
+“After the Lord Jesus was resurrected, He appeared to the people He thought necessary, spoke with them, and made requirements of them, leaving behind His intentions for and expectations of people.
+That is to say, as God incarnate, His concern for mankind and requirements of people never changed; these remained the same when He was in the flesh and when He was in His spiritual body after being nailed to the cross and being resurrected.
+He was concerned about these disciples before He was up on the cross, and in His heart He was clear about the state of every single person and He understood every person’s deficiencies and, of course, His understanding of every person after He had died, been resurrected, and become a spiritual body was the same as it had been when He was in the flesh.
+He knew that people were not entirely certain of His identity as, but during His time in the flesh He did not make strict demands of people.
+However, after He had been resurrected, He appeared to them, and He made them absolutely certain that the Lord Jesus had come from God and that He was God incarnate, and He used the fact of His appearance and His resurrection as the greatest vision and motivation for mankind’s lifelong pursuit.
+His resurrection from death not only strengthened all those who followed Him, but it also thoroughly implemented His work of the Age of Grace among mankind, and thus the of the Lord Jesus’ salvation in the Age of Grace gradually spread to every corner of humanity.
 Would you say that the Lord Jesus’ appearance after His resurrection had any significance?
-If you were Thomas or Peter at that time, and you encountered this one thing in your life that was so meaningful, what kind of impact would it have on you?
-Would you see this as the best and the greatest vision of your life of believing in God?
-Would you see this as a driving force of your following God, striving to satisfy Him, and pursuing love of God in your life?
-Would you expend a lifetime of effort to spread this greatest of visions?
-Would you make spreading the Lord Jesus’ salvation a commission you accept from God? … His appearance allowed people to have another experience and feeling of God’s concern and care while also powerfully proving that God is the One who opens up an age, who develops an age, and He is the One who ends an age.
-Through His appearance He strengthened the faith of all people, and through His appearance He proved to the world the fact that He is God Himself.
-This gave His followers eternal confirmation, and through His appearance He also opened up a phase of His work in the new age” (“God’s Work, God’s Disposition, and God Himself III”).
+If you were Thomas or Peter at that time, and you encountered this one thing in your life that was so meaningful, what kind of impact would it have had on you?
+Would you have seen this as the best and the greatest vision of your life of believing in God?
+Would you have seen this as a force driving you as you followed God, strived to satisfy Him, and sought to love God in your whole life?
+Would you have expended a lifetime of effort to spread this greatest of visions?
+Would you have accepted spreading the Lord Jesus’ salvation as a commission from God? … His appearance allowed people to once more experience and feel God’s concern and care while also powerfully proving that God is the One who launches an age, who unfurls an age, and who also ends an age.
+Through His appearance, He strengthened the faith of all people and proved to the world the fact that He is God Himself.
+This gave His followers eternal confirmation, and through His appearance He also launched a phase of His work in the new age.”